Narcissism: Historical background

-Ernest Jones (1913) was the first to construe extreme narcissism, which he called the "God-complex", as a character flaw.
-He described people with God-complex as being aloof, self-important, overconfident, auto-erotic, inaccessible, self-admiring, and exhibitionistic, with fantasies of omnipotence and omniscience.
+In an essay in 1913 called "The God complex", Ernest Jones considered extreme narcissism as a character trait.
+He described people with the God complex as being aloof, self-important, overconfident, auto-erotic, inaccessible, self-admiring, and exhibitionistic, with fantasies of omnipotence and omniscience.
 He observed that these people had a high need for uniqueness.

 Sigmund Freud (1914) published his theory of narcissism in a lengthy essay titled "On Narcissism: An Introduction".
-Freud postulated that all humans have a level of narcissism from birth (primary narcissism), it is healthy, and in time, evolves outward as love for others.
-Freud had declared that narcissism was a necessary intermediate stage between auto-eroticism and object-love, love for others.
-He also theorized that narcissism becomes a neurosis (secondary narcissism) when individuals who had reached the point of projecting their affections to others, turned their affection back on themselves.
-In time these individuals become cut off from society and uninterested in others.
+For Freud, narcissism refers to the individual's direction of libidinal energy toward themselves rather than objects and others.
+He postulated a universal "primary narcissism", that was a phase of sexual development in early infancy – a necessary intermediate stage between auto-eroticism and object-love, love for others.
+Portions of this 'self-love' or ego-libido are, at later stages of development, expressed outwardly, or "given off" toward others.
+Freud's postulation of a "secondary narcissism" came as a result of his observation of the peculiar nature of the schizophrenic's relation to themselves and the world.
+He observed that the two fundamental qualities of such patients were megalomania and withdrawal of interest from the real world of people and things: "the libido that has been withdrawn from the external world has been directed to the ego and thus gives rise to an attitude which may be called narcissism."
+It is a secondary narcissism because it is not a new creation but a magnification of an already existing condition (primary narcissism).

-Robert Waelder (1925) was the first to conceptualize narcissism as a personality trait.
+In 1925, Robert Waelder conceptualized narcissism as a personality trait.
 His definition described individuals who are condescending, feel superior to others, are preoccupied with admiration, and exhibit a lack of empathy.
-Waelder's work and his case study have been influential in the way narcissism and the clinical disorder Narcissistic personality disorder are defined today.
 His patient was a successful scientist with an attitude of superiority, an obsession with fostering self-respect, and a lack of normal feelings of guilt.
 The patient was aloof and independent from others, had an inability to empathize with others, and was selfish sexually.
 Waelder's patient was also overly logical and analytical and valued abstract intellectual thought over the practical application of scientific knowledge.

 Karen Horney (1939) postulated that narcissism was on a spectrum that ranged from healthy self-esteem to a pathological state.

 The term entered the broader social consciousness following the publication of The Culture of Narcissism by Christopher Lasch in 1979.
 Since then, social media, bloggers, and self-help authors have indiscriminately applied "narcissism" as a label for the self-serving and for all domestic abusers.

-Characteristics

-Narcissism is not necessarily 'good' or 'bad'; it depends on the contexts and outcomes being measured.
-In certain social contexts such as initiating social relationships, and with certain outcome variables, such as feeling good about oneself, healthy narcissism can be helpful.
-In other contexts, such as maintaining long-term relationships and with outcome variables, such as accurate self-knowledge, narcissism can be unhelpful.

-Four dimensions of narcissism as a personality variable have been delineated: leadership/authority, superiority/arrogance, self-absorption/self-admiration, and exploitativeness/entitlement.